snowjs/cli/README.md

 # Create your kubernetes cluster (GCP)
 > snow create

-# Get your cluster load balancer IP address
+# Get your deployment's IP address
 # And create a DNS 'A' record (e.g., myapp.com A 1.2.3.4)
 > snow ip